skr1/Imagene/README.md

 For analytical operations, ImaGene requires two input files, each in Comma-Separated Value (CSV) format – one containing imaging features (and their measurements) and another containing omics features for a set of tumor samples.
 The imaging features can be acquired from feature extraction software such as PyRadiomics, LIFEx, or RaCaT by processing the tumor images using the respective segmentation labels (Koçak et al. 2019; Pfaehler et al. 2019; van Griethuysen et al. 2017).
 The omics features can be acquired from studies conducted on tumor ROIs in biopsy samples processed in pathological laboratories, and may consist of data pertaining to gene expression, SV (including CNV), SNV, or DNA methylation scores.

+# Silenting Correlations Threshold based filtering:

+In case users wish to not filter correlations based on a correlation threshold, they could silent such filtration by setting the value of Correlation Threshold parameter to '-1'.
+Currently, the default value for that parameter is set to '0.5'.

 # New version 2:

 Adding Imagene_v2_2.py (This python script runs has been packaged in the docker image-packet "Imagene_v2_2.tar.gz" available to download from the repo above).
 Steps to load docker package and run it successfully are described in the subsequent CLI-section below.